lmihailovic/lukam.xyz/content/about/index.md

 +++
 "Title": "About",
-"Poetry": "None yet e’er drank a honey’d draught\nUnnmixed with cup of bitter gall,\nAnd cup of gall for honey equally doth call,\nThat so, the mixture one may easier drink:"
+"Line1": "None yet e’er drank a honey’d draught", "Line2": "Unnmixed with cup of bitter gall",
+"Line3": "And cup of gall for honey equally doth call", "Line4": "That so, the mixture one may easier drink"
 +++

 # Howdy
 I am Luka Mihailović, and this is my personal webpage.

-Currently a writing my thesis at the [Faculty of Computing](https://raf.edu.rs/) in Belgrade, and active serving Secretary and Head of IT at [Argo Student Robotics Team](http://argorobotics.rs/).
+Currently writing my thesis at the [Faculty of Computing](https://raf.edu.rs/) in Belgrade, and active serving Secretary and Head of IT at [Argo Student Robotics Team](http://argorobotics.rs/).